 The chart above shows a color contrast ratios mapping of our grays against each other, highlighting the midtones we removed.
 We wanted to make sure that the neutrals we chose had a contrast ratio of at least 4.5:1 to our dark or light backgrounds in order to meet WCAG AAA requirements.

 When we were finally happy with our neutral grays, we applied the same brightness scale to our other hues.
 This ensures that, like our grayscale, our hues would have accessible color pairings within their spectrums.
 This involved countless hours of tweaking eighty different shades of colors, but the end result was well worth the effort.

 Through expanded scales of tints and shades, our designers and developers have the flexibility to consistently build complex interfaces.
 No more one-off or conflicting custom colors.
 Anyone who uses our design system has the palette needed to easily create color combinations of their own that are accessible.

-We then evaluated whether or not it would work for our users.
+With a full color palette in place, we then evaluated whether or not it would work for our users.
 We continued to tweak our colors through rounds of UI prototyping, and color-blind user interviews.
 Tools such as Stark and Viz Palette were incredibly helpful in this regard.

 We're really proud of all the work we've done to build a flexible and accessible design system color palette.
 The color foundations we've established not only improve the experience of all SparkPost users by providing accessible UIs, but help us iterate faster as designers and developers by using a consistent and flexible color system.